A Survey of Geometric Graph Neural Networks: Data Structures, Models and Applications: Model: Geometric GNNs

 The attention coefficient $a_{ij}$ is computed as a Softmax aggregation over the neighbors with message being the inner products of the queries and keys, ensuring rotation invariance:

 The attention is then utilized to aggregate the values and update the node feature:

 With the invariant attention, the updated feature is easily guaranteed to satisfy $\mathrm{SE}(3)$-equivariance.

 Besides, LieTransformer~\citep{hutchinson2021lietransformer} extends the idea of LieConv~\citep{finzi2020generalizing} by building attentions on top of lifting and sampling on Lie groups.
 GVP-Transformer introduced in~\citep{hsu2022learning} leverages GVP-GNN~\citep{jing2021learning} as the structural encoder and applies a generic Transformer over the extracted representation, exhibiting strong performance in learning inverse folding of proteins.
 Equiformer~\citep{liao2023equiformer} proposes to replace dot product attention in Transformers by MLP attention and non-linear message passing, building upon the space of high-degree steerable tensors.
 EquiformerV2~\citep{liao2023equiformerv2} further incorporates eSCN~\citep{passaro2023reducing} in the architecture for efficient modeling and introduces more technical enhancements like specially designed attention re-normalization and layer normalization for better empirical performance.
 Geoformer~\citep{wang2024geometric} develops an invariant module called Interatomic Positional Encoding (IPE) based on the invariant basis from ACE, in order to enhance the expressiveness of many-body contributions in the attention blocks.
 Recently, SO3KRATES~\citep{frank2024euclidean} proposed a technique aimed at leveraging the advantages of high-degree representations while simplifying the complexity inherent in tensor products.
 This approach focuses on the design of a model that utilizes only the paths that yield scalars in tensor products.
-EScAIP~\citep{qu2024the} further developed this idea by constructing bond directional features based on bond-orientational order (BOO), which can be viewed as a specific instance of the inner product form introduced in HEGNN~\citep{cen2024high}.
 Later, GotenNet~\citep{aykent2025rethinking} broadened the scope of the inner product form, creating a multi-channeled version and referring to models that employ this methodology as \emph{spherical-scalarization models}.
 GotenNet integrated the inner product with the original attention mechanism, resulting in an efficient equivariant transformer architecture.

 As previous transformers typically focus on a specific domain, either proteins or small molecules.
 EPT~\citep{jiao2024equivariant} proposes a novel pretraining framework designed to harmonize the geometric learning of small molecules and proteins.
 It unifies the geometric modeling of multi-domain molecules via block-enhanced representation upon an PaiNN-based transformer framework.